YoussefGamalShehata/Embedded-Linux/Task6_Kernel_UP_by_inittap/README.md

 reset
 ```

-### Congratulations !! , You started you kerneeeeeeeel yoyoyoyoyo
+### Congratulations !! , You started your kerneeeeeeeel yoyoyoyoyo